Are you currently researching more about dropshipping and are you're not sure if you should stick with one dropshipping supplier or multiple?

 This could go right for a while, but everything might come crashing down at the end as well (nobody can predict that).

-For example, if you’re using AliExpress to get dropshipping suppliers, then sticking with less AliExpress sellers is better.
+For example, if you're using AliExpress to get dropshipping suppliers, then sticking with fewer AliExpress sellers is better.

 But only if these AliExpress sellers sell the product(s) that you want to sell.